 Negligible risk of violent crime exists throughout the country.

-Low risk of petty crime exists throughout the country, mainly on beaches, at outdoor cafes and restaurants, near museums and monuments, and on public transportation.
+Low risk of petty crime exists throughout the country, mainly at outdoor cafes and restaurants, near museums and monuments, and on public transportation.

 Scams involving the use of distraction techniques to commit robbery (including puncturing tires and posing as a helpful passerby) have been reported.

 Risk exists of robberies and/or assaults occurring after consuming intentionally drugged food or drink; tourists are frequently targeted.
 GHB and liquid ecstasy are commonly used to incapacitate victims.